Webpages in the fostering section with contact us card

 The couple were allocated a social worker to take them through the process of becoming a foster carer.
 "We bonded with her very quickly.
 It was clear she wanted to get the best out of us and we had a good rapport.
 The process is very long and in depth which might put some people off.
 But when you start your fostering journey, you realise why so much information is needed.
 You learn a lot about yourself - and your partner!"

-For Claire, the best thing about being a foster carer is seeing a child's confidence and happiness increase.
+For Bev, the best thing about being a foster carer is seeing a child's confidence and happiness increase.
 "That moment when a child looks back at you for reassurance - whether it's riding a bike for the first time or tying their shoelaces - it's so moving and rewarding.
 This may seem like small gains, but everything progresses from there."

 Of course, being a foster carer isn't plain sailing.
 Many children have been severely traumatised and may have behavioural issues.
 "Everything can be going well, then something happens, and you feel you're back to square one.
 Often their behaviour reflects how they dealt with trauma in the past.
 It can be difficult understanding how a child might react to a situation, so consistency is key.
 It's crucial to keep reinforcing positive behaviour and talking things through."

-Claire feels that fostering has been a positive experience for her and her family.
+Bev feels that fostering has been a positive experience for her and her family.
 She's planning to retire next year and wants to expand her fostering.
 "I feel we're growing into fostering and I'm looking forward to doing more when I retire."

 You may also be interested in...